philss/rustler_precompiled/PRECOMPILATION_GUIDE.md

 ## Additional configuration before build

-In our build we are going to cross compile our crate project (the Rust code for our NIF) using a variety of targets as we saw in the previous section.
+In our build we are going to cross compile our crate project (the Rust code for our NIF) using a variety of targets, as we saw in the previous section.
 For this to work we need to guide the Rust compiler in some cases by providing additional configuration in the `.cargo/config` file of our project.

 Here is an example of that file: